aws-samples/amazon-omics-tutorials/example-workflows/nf-core/workflows/scrnaseq/AWS-HEALTHOMICS.md

-# Migrating to Amazon Omics Workflows
+# Migrating to AWS HealthOmics Workflows

-The following are the **MINIMAL** steps needed to migrate and test the Nextflow [nf-core/scrnaseq v2.1.0](https://github.com/nf-core/scrnaseq/tree/2.1.0) workflow (the version of the pipeline in this repo) to run on Amazon Omics Workflows while retaining as much in-built Nextflow and NF-core functionality as possible.
+The following are the **MINIMAL** steps needed to migrate and test the Nextflow [nf-core/scrnaseq v2.1.0](https://github.com/nf-core/scrnaseq/tree/2.1.0) workflow (the version of the pipeline in this repo) to run on AWS HealthOmics Workflows while retaining as much in-built Nextflow and NF-core functionality as possible.
 Successful execution of the workflow (with 14 underlying tasks) was verified in `us-west-2` using documented test data.

 ## Step 0: Assumptions and prerequisites